tangyunzhu/STM32_Chip_Flash/README.md

 # raptor_project
-develop mbed sdk on beaglebone or raspberry pi . on beaglebone green, connect your board and PC with usb wire . open the cloud 9 on your bower http://192.168.7.2:3000/ide.html after system booting. click windows -> New Teriminal
+develop mbed sdk on beaglebone or raspberry pi.

+on beaglebone green, connect your board and PC with usb wire . open the cloud 9 on your bower http://192.168.7.2:3000/ide.html after system booting. click windows -> New Teriminal